Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 While trekking in the monsoon month, it’s wise to keep yourself updated with the current weather conditions.
 So, keeping an eye on the daily news can really help.

 The local news serves as a warning.
 Besides this, it’ll also assist you in preparing for the trek as to what to take and wear.
+Pay attention to wind speeds, cloud cover, and potential weather delays that might affect your journey.

 Keep buffer days in hand: